syrokomskyi/animation_tools/CONTRIBUTING.md

 - Documentation should always be updated or added.\*
 - Examples should always be updated or added.\*
 - Tests should always be updated or added.\*
-- Format the Dart code accordingly with `flutter format`.
+- Format the Dart code accordingly with `dart format .`.
-- Your code should pass the analyzer checks `melos run analyze`.
+- Your code should pass the analyzer checks `dart analyze`.
-- Your code should pass all tests `melos run test`.
+- Your code should pass all tests `dart test --concurency=1`.
 - Start your PR title with a [conventional commit] type (`feat:`, `fix:` etc).